ranorex/Jenkins-Ranorex-Plugin/README.md

 Allows you to specify the directory that your compressed report will be saved to.
 If you don’t specify a path, the directory where your test executable is located will be used.
 ##### Compressed report file

 Allows you to specify the file name of the compressed report with the standard placeholders available in the test suite Settings.
-By default, the file name specified in the test suite settings is used (for example: %S_%Y%M%D_%T.rxlog).
+If no filename is specified, the same name as the "Ranorex Report File Name" is used.

 #### Global parameters
 Allows you to create or override values for global parameters set in the test suite.